inria-larsen/icub-learning-trajectories/README.md

 ## Actual development (V2)
 In this version, we began to implement the code to be launch on the real iCub.
 We take into account information about external forces.
-We just need to be able to modify the ocmpliance of the robot arm to finish this work.
+We just need to be able to modify the compliance of the robot arm to finish this work.